arnoson/very-simple-ajax/README.md

-# 🔗 Very Simple Links
+# 🔄 Very Simple Ajax

 A very simple turbolinks inspired library based on [Idiomorph](https://github.com/bigskysoftware/idiomorph).
 You can use it for progressive enhancements and to give your multi-page websites a SPA-like feel.